hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-2.md

 **Question 166**

-- BE 45% omermaH/ME, DE 37%
+- BE 45%/ME
 - B. Use source code security analyzers as part of the CI/CD pipeline Most Vot
 - E. Run a vulnerability security scanner as part of your continuous-integration /continuous-delivery (CI/CD) pipeline
-- D. Enable code signing and a trusted binary repository integrated with your CI/CD pipeline Most Voted
+- D. Enable code signing and a trusted binary repository integrated with your CI/CD pipeline
 - BE - For me, Option D, enabling code signing and a trusted binary repository integrated with your CI/CD pipeline.
 It's to ensure that the correct code is put in production but not link to security errors.
+- (PeppaPig)Code signing only verifies the author.
+In other words it only check who you are, but not what have you done
 - Polaris, BlackDuck, etc
 - https://medium.com/@manjula.aw/nodejs-security-tools-de0d0c937ec0
 - Static Application Security Testing (SAST) tools analyze the source code to find possible vulnerable codes.